 There are so many different kinds of kitchen knives on the market today.
 Many of them claim that they can improve your cooking experience.
-One that’s growing in popularity is the Damascus knife.
+An increasingly popular choice are Damascus kitchen knives.
 What is a Damascus knife?
 How much easier can it make your preparation for cooking?

 Let’s look at the details and benefits of Damascus kitchen and chef knives, what to look for in buying one, the best knives on the market, and how to care for them after purchase.